Skip to main content

 How to complete a picking route end-to-end

-Prepare route work, review route setup, pick the route safely, and escalate unclear route or scan failures.
+Prepare route work, confirm generated route count and assignment, monitor route progress, and escalate unclear route or scan failures.

 Written by Max Villemure